- Department of Aerospace Engineering and Mechanics

 Applicants for graduate work in engineering must apply for admission to the Graduate School of the University.
 Regular admission to graduate study may be granted to applicants who:

 - have an overall GPA of at least 3.0 on a 4.0 scale, or at least 3.0 for the last 60 hours completed

 Each applicant is required to submit a statement of purpose as part of the application packet; there are no exceptions.

 Other appropriate requirements may be established by the individual engineering departments.

-Regular admission may also be granted to applicants who are not graduates of ABET- or CSAB-accredited programs and who have Graduate Record Examination general test scores of 1000 or higher, as specified by the department of interest.
-Each applicant should have the equivalent of a 3.0 or higher GPA (as in requirements listed above).
+Regular admission may also be granted to applicants who are not graduates of ABET accredited programs.
 Other appropriate requirements may be established by the individual engineering departments.

 International applicants for engineering graduate programs must satisfy the above requirements and may also be required to supply a TOEFL score of at least 79, an IELTS score of at least 6.5, or a PTE score of at least 59.

-Conditional admission may be granted to applicants who
+This status may be granted to applicants who do not meet the GPA or GRE requirement.